 As the pandemic continues to rage on well into the end of the year, businesses and retailers are increasingly moving to an online system of commerce.
 But with the increased sales comes the need for better support.
-Is your business ready to manage the influx of holiday season support?
+Is your business ready to manage the influx of holiday season customer service?

 Preparing for this is a combination of a solid infrastructure, industry-leading uptime, and updated third-party integrations.
-Let’s first get into the reason why you need to veer your focus towards rendering great customer support.
+Let’s first get into the reason why you need to veer your focus towards rendering great customer support during holidays.